cequence-io/openai-scala-client/README.md

 3. _It all looks cool.
 I want to chat with about your research and development?_

-   Just shoot as an email at [openai-scala-client@cequence.io](mailto:openai-scala-client@cequence.io?subject=Research%20andDevelopment).
+   Just shoot us an email at [openai-scala-client@cequence.io](mailto:openai-scala-client@cequence.io?subject=Research%20andDevelopment).

 ## License ⚖️